kdmalkan/comp423-course-notes/docs/tutorials/go-setup.md

 Once the setup is complete, close the current terminal tab by pressing the trash can button.
 Open a new terminal in VS Code and run ``go version`` to ensure the dev container is running a recent version of Go.

+!!! success

+    You should see a similar version in the output as seen below:

+    ```
+    go version go1.23.4 linux/amd64
+    ```